tmpvar/tmpvar.com/DEVLOG.md

                      (e.g., outside of a fully valid bilinear interpolation cage)
 - radiance-cascades: consider replacing "run continuously" with a play button, like shadertoy
 - radiance-cascades: consider adding an environment light to the 2d demo
+- radiance-cascades: consider adding a dumb FPS counter when the "run continuously" without timer queries

 ## Pending
-- radiance-cascades: add a separate raymarching approach that does constant sized steps
+- radiance-cascades: interpolate fluence on a per pixel basis (bilinear interpolation)
 - radiance-cascades: when computing fluence, how does the alpha channel affect the result?

-- radiance-cascades: interpolate fluence on a per pixel basis
-- radiance-cascades: consider adding a dumb FPS counter when the "run continuously" without timer queries
 - radiance-cascades: add dom output for timings
 - radiance-cascades: change `Probe RayDDA` to Flatland and update all links in the channel

 ## 2023-09-20
+- radiance-cascades: add a separate raymarching approach that does constant sized steps
 - radiance-cascades: add another debug flag that flips between dda and constant sized stepping
 ## 2023-09-19
 - radiance-cascades: default demo world